Exogenous ketones such as BHB salts and similar products like MCT oil powder help you get into the state of ketosis fast.

 These additives disrupt the ratio of MCTs to non-MCTs, leaving you with less beneficial fatty acids and more artificial ingredients devoid of any nutritional value.”

 Now onto the best ketone supplements.
-All of these 5 are great products with good customer experiences and reviews.
-The list contains 3 MCT oil powders and 2 BHB salts.
-Since it’s just 5 products, there’s no room for bad quality.
-If you see a lower rating it may be due to price/value, the taste or perhaps a lack of third-party inspection certificates.
+All 6 are great products with good customer experiences and reviews.
+The list contains 1 MCT oil powder and 5 BHB salts.
+With only 6 products, there’s no room for bad quality.
+This list had 5 last year, but I added a sixth this year.

 A great tasting MCT Oil Powder from 100% Coconuts and only one other ingredient, Acacia Fiber